watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 In the following sections, details of forwarding plane, control plane, and management plane are explained.

 # Forwarding Plane
-forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
+A forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
 In this architecture, all forwarding plane components are located within the SR domain.

 ~~~ drawing